 - RMUs develop and periodically update Regional Implementation Plans (RIPs) that advance priority actions and provide a clear, but concise rational for their implementation;

-- The CT provides the RMU recommendations to the Policy Committee to support identification and development of the necessary funding to implement these actions.
+- The Conservation Team provides the RMU recommendations to the Policy Committee to support identification and development of the necessary funding to implement these actions.

 A Letter from PLCI